Discover our latest AI-powered innovations around faster payments, smarter workflows, and real-time visibility.Learn more →

 A Transaction Model

-Some ledger systems stop with just Accounts and Entries.
+Some ledger databases stop with just Accounts and Entries.
 We already have a way to store an immutable history of balance changes with the first two models.
 However, a robust ledger system should also have a Transaction model to enable atomic movement of money between Accounts and enforce double-entry rules.

 Transaction